 How Parents Give Away Their Authority

 You don’t like to be seen as “the bad guy.”
-Besides, your partner is a much better disciplinarian – they have no problem enforcing the rules, and the kids actually listen to them.
+Besides, your partner is a much better disciplinarian.
+Your partner has no problem enforcing the rules.
+The kids actually listen to your partner.

 It all works out, right?

 Not always.
 If you consistently wait for your partner to take disciplinary action, you could be teaching your child that you have no authority.

 When only one parent acts as the disciplinarian, your actions say to your child, “I’m not capable of holding you accountable.”
 You end up giving away your authority.